Universal Deformations of a Curve and a Differential: Deformations of pairs

 In this section we describe the data and the deformations we shall consider.
-Our primary objects of study are local deformations of pairs $ (X, \Theta) $, where $ X $ is a compact one-dimensional complex space and $ \Theta $ is a meromorphic differential on $ X $ with prescribed poles.
-We make the assumption that the pair $ (X, \Theta) $ is locally planar (see Definition~\ref{definition:single}), which will have the pleasant consequence that such pairs are locally parameterised by a smooth manifold.
-The deformations of locally planar $ (X, \Theta) $ (see Definition~\ref {def2}) furthermore preserve the periods of $\Theta $ (Remark~\ref{Remark:periods}).
-Throughout we shall use $ x $ to denote a local primitive of $\Theta $.
+Our primary objects of study are local deformations of pairs $(X,\dfx)$, where $X$ is a compact one-dimensional complex space and $ \dfx $ is a locally exact meromorphic differential on $X$ with prescribed poles.
+Throughout we shall use $x$ to denote a local primitive of $\dfx$.
+We do not assume that the primitive $x$ is globally defined.
+All deformations of such pairs $(X,\dfx)$ (see Definition~\ref {def2}) preserve the periods of $\dfx $ (Remark~\ref{Remark:periods}).
+In our main Theorem~\ref{t4} we shall assume that $(X,\dfx)$ is locally planar (see Definition~\ref{def:locally planar}), which will have the pleasant consequence that such pairs are locally parameterised by a smooth manifold.